vl20220303/neo-ascii/README.md

 # About neo_ascii
-I initially started this project to overlay the code rain effect onto Agent Smith's face for a cool desktop background.

-Now, `neo_ascii` is a modular library that supports many image effects and converts images, gifs, and videos into ASCII-style media.
+`neo_ascii` is a modular library that supports many image effects and converts images, gifs, and videos into ASCII-style media.

 # Usage
 Typically, there are three main functional blocks involved with producing an image, GIF, or video with `neo_ascii`: